 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 While state parks abound in Minnesota (there’s a park within 50 miles of every resident), no place offers the most spectacular views of Lake Pepin more than Frontenac State Park.

 For hikers looking for a new playground, this lush region located 35 miles east of Rochester is a natural paradise spanning 2,300 acres.

-There’s plenty to see and do in this Minnesota gem, from birdwatching to camping, breathtaking views from bluffs, or hiking through scenic trails.
+This Minnesota gem has plenty to see and do, from birdwatching to camping, breathtaking views from bluffs, or hiking through scenic trails.
 Whether you’re outdoorsy, athletic, or nature-inclined, Frontenac has something in store for you.